sravani-jakkula/GDP-Project/README2.md

 ### Working on implementation part
 Working on ORM (i.e) Object Relation Mapping and tables are created in the database s

+### working on Login functionality
+Working on Dynamic login page using rect framework.